 The goal of the seminar is to instruct administrators in best-practice trauma-informed ways to conduct administrative investigations into these offenses so institutions can resolve complaints effectively, mitigate risk, support the rights of all students and employees, and engage in data-driven education and prevention efforts.
 The program will also highlight how Canadian institutions can work with law enforcement and how a concurrent criminal investigation does not relieve the institution of its responsibility to provide a safe and non-discriminatory environment.

 This two-day course will cover the following:

 Day One (Morning): The Background

-- Examination of provinces with legislation mandating response by postsecondary institutions to sexual misconduct and explanation of requirements that currently sit across Canada;
+- Examination of provinces with legislation mandating response by postsecondary institutions to sexual misconduct and explanation of requirements that currently apply across Canada;

 - Understanding the prevalence and trends of dating violence, domestic violence, and stalking in Canada and on college and university campuses;

-- How dating violence, domestic violence and stalking impact survivors, whether students or employees;
+- How dating violence, domestic violence, and stalking impacts student and employee survivors;

 - The role of the Campus Sexual/Gendered Violence Prevention Coordinators/Administrators;